On the Reliability of Cue Conflict and Beyond: Additional Experiments

 \subsection{Architecture Dependent Shape and Texture Trade-off}

-We observe an architecture-dependent shape–texture trade-off in the relationship between in-domain accuracy and cue sensitivity (\Fref{fig:figure9}c and d).
+We observe an architecture-dependent shape–texture trade-off in the relationship between in-domain accuracy and cue sensitivity (\cref{fig:figure9}c and d).
 We hypothesize that this behavior can be explained by differences in receptive field (RF) size across CNN architectures.
-In particular, we observe a positive correlation between RF size and shape sensitivity across CNN architectures (0.938 in \Fref{app_fig:trade-off}b).
-This observation is consistent with prior analyses \cite{ding2022scaling, liu2022more, zhang2025scaling, cui2024large, miao2025spikingyolox} suggesting that models with larger RF sizes capture broader spatial context, which may help integrate object-level structural information.
-Conversely, smaller RF size positively correlate with higher texture sensitivity (0.912 in \Fref{app_fig:trade-off}c), which aligns with prior studies \cite{doshi2025visual, brendel2019approximating} showing that models with smaller RF size tend to rely on local image features such as textures.
+In particular, we observe a positive correlation between RF size and shape sensitivity across CNN architectures (0.938 in \cref{app_fig:trade-off}b).
+This observation is consistent with prior analyses~\cite{ding2022scaling, liu2022more, zhang2025scaling, cui2024large, miao2025spikingyolox} suggesting that models with larger RF sizes capture broader spatial context, which may help integrate object-level structural information.
+Conversely, smaller RF size positively correlates with higher texture sensitivity (0.912 in \cref{app_fig:trade-off}c), which aligns with prior studies~\cite{doshi2025visual, brendel2019approximating} showing that models with smaller RF sizes tend to rely on local image features such as textures.

 Taken together, these suggest that the RF size of CNNs can explain the observed shape–texture sensitivity trade-off.
-Although a similar trend appears in the \cue benchmark (\Fref{app_fig:trade-off}a), it arises only because the preference metric enforces the shape–texture trade-off by its design.
+Although a similar trend appears in the \cue benchmark (\cref{app_fig:trade-off}a), it arises only because the preference metric enforces the shape–texture trade-off by its design.
 Although these correlations do not strictly imply causality, they highlight the RF as a plausible underlying mechanism that partially explains the observed trade-off.